-Giraffe sculpture attacked after match
+Man fined over World Cup giraffe damage

 It was one of 57 sculptures on the Worcester Stands Tall trail, on display in the city from July to September, and was auctioned off to raise money for St Richard's Hospice.

-Koval was also fined £30 and ordered to pay £465 in court costs and compensation.
+Koval was also ordered to pay £465 in court costs and compensation.